FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    **nPut**

-   This Data Input Manual includes descriptions of the processor pro-

-   grams, data variables and file format, and output files.
+   This Data Input Manual includes descriptions of the processor programs, data variables and file format, and output files.
 Each data file

    description contains a list of variables, variable definitions and instruc-